browserengineering/book/book/scripts.md

 This way it's impossible to submit the form when the comment is too long!

-Well...
-Impossible in this browser.
+Well...impossible in this browser.
 But since there are browsers that don't run JavaScript (like ours, one chapter back), we should check the length on the server side too: